Greystone Housing Impact Investors (GHI) Short-Term Debt issuances (2016 - 2021)

 • Quarterly Short-Term Debt issuances changed N/A to $4.1 million in Q2 2021 from the year-ago period, while the trailing twelve-month figure was $15.2 million through Sep 2021, down 39.76% year-over-year, with the annual reading at $10.5 million for FY2020, 54.77% down from the prior year.

-• Short-Term Debt issuances for Q2 2021 was $4.1 million at Greystone Housing Impact Investors, down from $11.0 million in the prior quarter.
+• Short-Term Debt issuances was $4.1 million for Q2 2021 at Greystone Housing Impact Investors, down from $11.0 million in the prior quarter.

-• The five-year high for Short-Term Debt issuances was $37.5 million in Q4 2017, with the low at $2.0 million in Q2 2017.
+• Over five years, Short-Term Debt issuances peaked at $37.5 million in Q4 2017 and troughed at $2.0 million in Q2 2017.

-• Over 4 years, Short-Term Debt issuances stood at $37.5 million in 2017, then crashed by 40.93% to $22.2 million in 2018, then tumbled by 86.39% to $3.0 million in 2020, then soared by 37.52% to $4.1 million in 2021.
+• A 4-year view of Short-Term Debt issuances shows it stood at $37.5 million in 2017, then plummeted by 40.93% to $22.2 million in 2018, then crashed by 86.39% to $3.0 million in 2020, then skyrocketed by 37.52% to $4.1 million in 2021.